JohnBinford/AppleWood-Pointe/readme.md

 - I noted a nice air compressor in the "vault" near the door.
 (There is a hose reel on the ceiling.)

 * * *
 * * *

-##  Suggestions for your own submissions and optional information for your personal profile.
-#### At least!
-Pictures and descriptive information about tools you might donate.
-- Suggestions for Shop.
-- Pictures of noteworthy tools, or any you might wish to be in the shop.
-#### Information for your own personal profile.
-(If you wish  - See the link to Eric-S)
-- A picture of you, or a well known avator for workmanship.
-- Some background information.
-  - Career milstones and interests.
-  - Interests, Hobbies, Skills, etc.
-  - Potential things to learn.

-**  Send via email to Johnathan.binford@gmail.com

-* * *

 ### Recent Submissions from Residents!